 How a Nonprofit Makes Money?

 With a nonprofit, the organization’s profits are never distributed to the founders or individual members of the organization.
-Instead, any profit brought in is used to serve the people, animals, initiatives or communities of the group.
+Instead, any profit brought in is used to serve the group’s people, animals, initiatives, or communities.

 Advantages and Disadvantages of Nonprofit Organizations